Taylor Heinicke: College career

 In 2011, Heinicke accepted an athletic scholarship to attend Old Dominion University (ODU), where he played for the Monarchs from 2011 to 2014.
 As a freshman, Heinicke led the Monarchs to a 10–3 record in the Colonial Athletic Association (CAA) before losing in the second round of the FCS playoffs against Georgia Southern.
-He passed for 2,385 yards, 25 touchdowns, and an interception, and he ran for 363 yards and four touchdowns.
+He threw for 2,385 yards, 25 touchdowns, and an interception, and he ran for 363 yards and four touchdowns.
 Heinicke also punted four times for 170 yards.
 He was named to the All-CAA third-team and was the National Freshman Performer of the Year.

 In 2012, Heinicke led the Monarchs to an 11–2 record, losing in the playoffs quarterfinals, again to Georgia Southern.
 That year, Heinicke passed for an FCS-record 5,076 yards, 44 touchdowns, and 14 interceptions.
 He ran for 470 yards and 11 touchdowns.
 Heinicke also punted 11 times for 475 yards.
 On September 22, 2012, against New Hampshire, he passed for a Division I-record 730 yards and threw five touchdowns.
-Following the postseason loss, he was awarded All-American honors, CAA Offensive Player of the Year, and the Walter Payton Award.
+Following the postseason loss, he was awarded All-American honors, CAA Offensive Player of the Year, the Walter Payton Award, and was named FCS Player of the Year by the Touchdown Club of Columbus.

 For the 2013 season, Old Dominion began a transition to Conference USA, meaning for the 2013 season, ODU was an independent team.
 Despite this, Heinicke led ODU to an 8–4 record against mostly FCS opponents.
 During the season, he passed for 4,022 yards, 33 touchdowns, and eight interceptions.
 Heinicke ran for 348 yards and 5 touchdowns.
 He also punted 13 times for a total of 539 yards, also kicking the longest punt on the team for the season of 61 yards.
 In 2013, Heinicke became just the 18th quarterback from Division I to pass for 10,000 career yards and rush for 1,000.
 His 2013 season marks placed him in the top ten among FBS quarterbacks in passing yards, passing yards per game and touchdown passes.

 For the 2014 season, Heinicke led ODU to a 6–6 record.
 During the season, he passed for 3,476 yards, 30 touchdowns, and 16 interceptions.
 Heinicke ran for 139 yards and two touchdowns.
 He also punted 14 times for a total of 661 yards.
+In September 2026, it was announced that Heinicke is to have his jersey retired by the Monarchs on October 15, 2026.